deltachat/deltachat-pages/_posts/2022-12-12-ui-development.md

 Wouldn't federated social media with proper end-to-end encrypted chatting be a nice twist?
 What if you could use a QR-code scan from Delta Chat to login to a Fediverse instance, and then have an integrated Web/Messaging experience?
-Ecological and social contexts are changing, breaking down and reconfiguring, adapting.
-Migrations out of need or choice need support, not new barriers and walled gardens.
+Ecological and social contexts are changing and migrations out of need or choice need support, not new barriers and walled gardens.

 ### Our "Rust-core" architecture and its UI bindings…